joakimoh/AtomTapeUtils/README.md

 The starting time must be non-zero and the trace flag '-t' must also be used to turn on this extended logging.

-The ScanTape utility can also take a CSW or an UEF file as input should you previously have converted your WAV files into CSW/UEF files.
+The ScanTape utility can also take a CSW or a UEF file as input should you previously have converted your WAV files into CSW/UEF files.
 The utility will automatically detect whether it is a UEF, WAV or CSW file.
 Default is to detect Acorn Atom program data.
 For detection of BBC Micro programs, use flag '-bbm'.

 For each detected Acorn Atom/BBC Micro program file, the following files will be generated and stored in the directory *my_files_dir*: